 B) Learning and Teaching

-- Attend collaborative lesson planning (CLP) meetings
+- Contribute to collaborative lesson planning (CLP)

-- Give suggestions on innovative teaching strategies and creating an English-rich environment
+- Give suggestions on innovative teaching strategies

 C) Curriculum Development